fxstein/GoProX/docs/feature-planning/USE_CASES.md

 **Future-Proof:** Extensible architecture supporting new devices, formats, and workflows

-This comprehensive use case set transforms GoProX from a simple media management tool into a complete ecosystem for intelligent media handling, content creation, and professional workflows across the entire action camera and drone industry.
+This comprehensive use case set transforms GoProX from a simple media management tool into a complete system for intelligent media handling, content creation, and professional workflows across the entire action camera and drone industry.

 ## Use Cases